2004–05 New Zealand Football Championship

-2004–05 was the first season of the New Zealand Football Championship.
+2004–05 was the first season of the New Zealand Football Championship, replacing the New Zealand National Football Leagues, which ran from 1970 to 2003.
+It was organised by the New Zealand Football and was contested by eight competing teams.

 Team locations

 Season summary

 The league kicked off on 15 October 2004, with a 3–1 victory for Auckland City at Napier City Rovers and it soon became clear that Auckland City, along with Waitakere United, were the class teams in the championship.
-Auckland lost only three games all year en route to be the first winners of the New Zealand Football Championship.
-Even though they were runners-up in both the regular season and Grand Final, Waitakere lost four times to Auckland City, including the thrilling 3–2 final in front of 3,800 spectators at Auckland City's home field, Kiwitea Street, where Auckland came back from 2-1 down to win in the last minutes of the game.
+Auckland lost only three games all year en route to becoming the first winners of the New Zealand Football Championship, while Waitakere lost four times to Auckland City, including the thrilling 3–2 final in front of 3,800 spectators at Auckland City's home field, Kiwitea Street, where Auckland came back from 2-1 down to win in the last minutes of the game.

 Waikato FC came out best of the rest to take the final playoff position in third, despite making a slow start to the season.
 Notables among the other teams were Napier City Rovers, who also came back from a slow start to have a chance of making the playoffs in the final week of the season.
 Otago United won five games all year, but did not win any of their last twelve games.